meilisearch/engine-team/resources/meilisearch-release.md

 4. Copy/paste this TODO steps on your side
 <details>
 <summary>RC todo</summary>
+- [ ] Manually test `--experimental-dumpless-upgrade` on a DB of the previous Meilisearch minor version (e.g. v1.13 for the v1.14 release).
 - [ ] Launch RC on the GitHub interface</br>
 - [ ] Adapt changelog in the <a href=https://github.com/meilisearch/engine-team/pulls>related PR</a>: make a commit suggestion, or, if too big, open a PR.</br>
 - [ ] Check binaries and Docker images are ready: check the assets are attached to the release + run the Docker image on your machine to ensure it starts correctly (at least)</br>